 - Familiarise yourself with the grief cycle and remember bereavement grief and loss affect people in different ways – there’s no right or wrong way to feel

-- Take each day at a time – there may be good days and bad days, focus on each day at a time.
+- Take each day at a time.
+There may be good days and bad days, so focus on each day at a time.

 - Consider peer support, where people use their experiences to help each other

-- Do not try to do everything at once – set small targets that you can easily achieve
+- Trying to do everything at once – set small targets that you can easily achieve

-- Try not to focus on the things you cannot change – focus your time and energy on helping yourself feel better
+- Focusing on the things you cannot change – focus your time and energy on helping yourself feel better

-- Avoid the use of alcohol, cigarettes, gambling or drugs to relieve grief – these can all contribute to poor mental health
+- Using alcohol, cigarettes, gambling or drugs to relieve grief – these can all contribute to poor mental health

 Interested in counselling with Platfform Wellbeing?

 The first step is to book an assessment.
-Following a consultation, we will pair you with a counsellor best suited to your needs.
+Following this first initial appointment, we will pair you with a counsellor best suited to your needs.
 We want to get it right for you so that you have a good relationship and experience, which will help you to achieve your goals.

 Sign up for our newsletter and keep up to date with the latest wellbeing tips, news and offers.